 As an administrator, it is important that you fully control not only the privileges granted to each member of your ArcGIS organization but also who is allowed to be a member of it.

-Managing accounts when using the built-in store
+Manage accounts when using the built-in store

 Account lockout policy

 Software systems often enforce an account lockout policy to protect against mass automated attempts to guess a user's password.
 If a user makes a certain number of failed login attempts within a particular time interval, they may be denied further attempts for a designated time period.
-These policies are balanced against the reality that sometimes users will forget their names and passwords and fail to log in successfully.
+These policies are balanced against the reality that sometimes users will forget their names and passwords and fail to sign in successfully.

 Built-in identity store

-Enterprise identity store
+Organization-specific identity store

-When you're using an enterprise identity store, the account lockout policy is inherited from the store.
+When you're using an organization-specific identity store, the account lockout policy is inherited from the store.
 You may be able to modify the account lockout policy for the store.
 Consult the documentation specific to the store type to learn how to change the account lockout policy.